The awards are a closed application process, with participation in the scheme each year by invitation only.

 Artists are invited to apply for the awards after being nominated.
 The nominators change each year and are either artists themselves or recognised professionals in related fields, such as museum and gallery directors, curators, journalists, teachers, musicians and programmers.
-In 2017 there were 15 nominators for visual artists and 14 for composers.

 Each nominator puts forward the names of up to five artists who live and practice in the UK.
 Each artist is then informed of their nomination and asked if they would like to submit an application that includes biographical details, examples of their work, evidence of financial need and a statement explaining how an award would help them.
 Artists who do not live and work in the UK, or are in full-time undergraduate or funded postgraduate education, are not eligible to apply.